Get Your Stress Leave Certificate Online

 8+ calendar days

-A fit note or private stress leave certificate is required.
-Your employer can legally request this.
+Medical evidence is required and your employer can legally request it.
 MedicalCert provides same-day private stress leave certificates with no GP appointment required.
 Submit online and receive your certificate same day or by 9AM the next morning.

 Self-certification vs private stress leave certificate vs NHS fit note